AyakuraYuki/go-live-broadcast-downloader/README.md

 - [Asobistage](https://asobistage.asobistore.jp/)
 - [Eplus](https://ib.eplus.jp/)
 - [Zaiko](https://zaiko.io/)
+- [StreamPass]

 This program does not use webdriver or any other headless browser.
 I made it download archive by using coroutines to boost the download speed.

 ## How to use

 First thing first, you should have installed FFMpeg, we will merge the archive by using FFMpeg as soon as the archive clips downloaded.

+> PS: I added some JSON configuration examples of different platforms.
+When your task configuration doesn't pass validation, you can get those examples.

 ```text
 Usage of ./live-broadcast-downloader: